erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 This process can be continued to add further aspects like wind or a movable point of suspension.
 In the following section we will see that certain aspects can be added relatively easy by modifying the state of the system.
-Other aspects, such as a movable point of suspension would require a new Langrangian, as they introduce new terms to the kinetic or potential energy.
+Other aspects, such as a movable point of suspension, would require a new Langrangian, as they introduce new terms to the kinetic or potential energy.

 An alternative would be to use multi body simulation tools as are available in Modelica or Simulink.
-Here individual blocks that contain e.g. a distributed mass or a rotary joint can be connected with each other (see @Fig:modelica-example).
+Here, individual blocks that contain e.g. a distributed mass or a rotary joint can be connected with each other (see @Fig:modelica-example).

 ![Rudimentary implementation of our model in Modelica.
 Note that this lacks connections to input torque from the CMGs and uses a different angle description.](./figures/modelica-example.gif){ #fig:modelica-example }